-- All outdoor (zero-footprint) - primarily power over ethernet (POE) or DC injector mounted over outdoor UV rated low voltage cabling; controller and radio frequency unit (RFU) combined in the same chassis with direct connect to the antenna system.
+- All outdoor (zero-footprint) - primarily power over ethernet (POE) or DC injector mounted over outdoor UV-rated low voltage cabling; controller and radio frequency unit (RFU) combined in the same chassis with direct connection to the antenna system.

 - Split-mount –control unit - primarily mounted indoors or in a shelter; combined with an outdoor RFU mounted near a directional antenna.

 - All indoor - places all active components (controller and RFU) inside a protected shelter with an elliptical waveguide running from the active components to the outdoor antenna system.

 For public sector CTOs and CIOs tasked with developing their long-range wireless backhaul strategy, Ceragon rises to the challenge with its FibeAir IP-20 Assured family of products that ensures your WiFi-based networks are future-proofed.
 All of our Ceragon IP-20 radios contain a simple, easy-to-use, common interface – no matter which mounting type you require.

 GET A NO-COST NETWORK ASSESSMENT TODAY !